-- Staffing changes reflect the following transfers: - o 1.0 Professional position to Legal Services (0104). - o 1.0 Professional position to Diversity, Equity, and Inclusion (0106). - o 1.0 Professional position from Chief Academic Officer (0304). - o 2.0 Professional positions from Shared Accountability (0502). - o 0.3 Professional position from Budget (0203). - o 0.4 Support Staff position from Human Resources (0303) converted to a Professional position. - Salaries and Wages reflect a reduction to constrain the budget in light of funding challenges. - Other Charges increase to meet the contract of the former Superintendent.
+- Staffing changes reflect the following: - Transfer of a 1.0 Professional position to Legal Services (0104). - Transfer of a 1.0 Professional position to Diversity, Equity, and Inclusion (0106). - Transfer of a 1.0 Professional position from Chief Academic Officer (0304). - Transfer of 2.0 Professional positions from Shared Accountability (0502). - Transfer of a 0.3 Professional position from Budget (0203). - Transfer of a 0.4 Support Staff position from Human Resources (0303) converted to a Professional position. - Salaries and Wages reflect a reduction to constrain the budget in light of funding challenges. - Other Charges increase to meet the contract of the former Superintendent.